tw-mosip/inji-openid4vp-ios-swift/README.md

 - Validate and return the valid Presentation Definition to the wallet.
 - Receives the list of verifiable credentials from the wallet.
 - Constructs the verifiable presentation and send it to wallet for proof generation.
 - Receives the signed Verifiable presentation and sends a POST request to the URL specified in the verifier request.

+  **Note** : Fetching Verifiable Credentials by passing [Scope](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-using-scope-parameter-to-re) param in Authorization Request is not supported by this library.

 ## Note
 - Fetching Verifiable Credentials by passing [Scope](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-using-scope-parameter-to-re) param in Authorization Request is not supported by this library.